 Unacceptable Marginally Competent Good Superior

-acceptable
+' acceptable ' '

-TITLE & INTRODUCTION.
-The 0.000

-title, brief written description on the

-blog, and introduction within the

-podcast itself draw listeners' attention
+TITLE.
+The title draws readers'

-to a particularly unique or interesting
+attention to a particularly unique or

-aspect of the student's internship
+interesting aspect of the student's

-experience.
+internship experience.

 DOCUMENTS.
-The projects
+The documents

-featured in the podcast reflect the
+featured on the poster reflect the

-breadth and/or depth of the student's
+breadth and/or depth of the

-professional writing experience during
+student's professional writing

-this internship.
-The podcast includes
+experience during this internship.

-sufficient details and examples to help

-listeners visualize the work that the

-student performed during the

-internship.

-ANALYSIS .
-The student analyzes
+ANALYSIS.
+The student's

-his or her major PWE projects in a
+analysis of the major PWE

-way that helps listeners to better
+documents help readers to better

-understand what each type of project
+understand what each type of

-is, what purpose and audience it
+document is, what purpose and

-serves, how writing was used to

-achieve this purpose, how the student
+audience it serves, how the

-produced it, and/or what key
+student produced it, and/or what

+unique aspects the student

-decisions the student made in order to
+composed in order to best

-best respond to the rhetorical
+respond to the rhetorical situation.

-situation.

-ARRANGEMENT: The material
+VISUAL DESIGN: The materials

-discussed in the podcast has been
+on the poster have been arranged

-arranged in a way that helps listeners
+in ways that help readers to

-to understand the project (e.g., providing general descriptions before
+understand the relationship (e.g.,

-discussing specific details; moving in

-a clear, consistent, logical order, such

-as chronological arrangement or

-emphatic arrangement).
-The student

-provides clear, effective transitions to

-signal moves between different

-sections in the podcast.
+hierarchy, what-goes-with-what,

+etc.) between ideas and

+documents on the poster.

 PUBLIC PRESENTATION.
 The

-student orally delivers the podcast
+student answers questions about

+his or her internship with clarity

-with clarity and enthusiasm.
+and enthusiasm.